The Personal and Professional Benefits of Volunteering

 The food, the celebrations, the traditions: The holiday season has arrived!
 Amid the hustle and bustle, and as you wind down professional obligations to focus on personal plans, it may seem like your time is at an all-time premium.
+Just the thought of adding to your lengthy to-dos might stir up some Grinch-like feelings.
+But making room to start (or continue) to donate your time could not only land you on Santa’s nice list, but also gift you with the multiple professional and personal benefits of volunteering.

-1. Improve your physical and mental health
+1. Volunteering improves your physical and mental health

 So during a time of year when stress levels can run rampant over securing that perfect gift or cramming a month’s worth of work into three weeks, consider the salve of volunteering.
 The boost to your mental and physical strength will help you tackle—and enjoy—the month ahead.

-The science behind volunteering:
+The science behind the benefits of volunteering:

-- Data collected in the United Kingdom from 70,000 participants in a 2020 study published in the Journal of Happiness Studies showed that those who volunteered “at least once in the last 12 months” reported higher levels of well-being, compared with those who didn’t volunteer.
+- Data collected in the United Kingdom from 70,000 participants in a 2020 study published in the Journal of Happiness Studies showed that those who volunteered “at least once in the last 12 months” also reported higher levels of well-being, compared with those who didn’t volunteer.

 - A 2020 Harvard University study found that adults ages 50 and above who volunteered 100 or more hours per year felt more of a purpose, encountered less depressive symptoms and saw reduced chances of early death.